The Various Alcohol & Drug Related Prohibitions and Suspensions

 - As part of the Driver Improvement Program (DIP), the Superintendent of Motor Vehicles will automatically review your driving record and can issue you further driving prohibitions if your record proves unsatisfactory.
 For more information see Driver Improvement Program page on this website.

-- Blood alcohol content between 0.05 and 0.08 – if you register a blood alcohol content in this range or are impaired by drugs, you will face the regular consequences fully-licensed drivers face.
-See Driving While Impaired page on this website.
+- If you are found to have a blood alcohol content (BAC) of not less than 0.05 mg/100ml or to be affected by drugs, you will face the regular consequences fully-licensed drivers face.
+See Driving While Affected by Drugs or Alcohol page on this website.

 - GLP drivers who receive a driving prohibition will go back to the beginning of their 12-month (L) or 24-month (N) stage.